-Prepared on April 27, 2016 for the year ended December 31, 2015 ("fiscal 2015"), this Management Discussion and Analysis ("MD&A") supplements, but does not form part of the audited financial statements of Roughrider Exploration Limited ("Roughrider" or the "Company").
+Prepared on May 30, 2016 for the three months ended March 31, 2016 ("Q1 2016"), this Management Discussion and Analysis ("MD&A") supplements, but does not form part of the audited financial statements of Roughrider Exploration Limited ("Roughrider" or the "Company").
 This MD&A should be read in conjunction with the accompanying audited financial statements for the years ended December 31, 2015 and 2014 and the related notes which have been prepared in accordance with International Financial Reporting Standards ("IFRS").